heatherzh01/Interactive-Lab-Hub/Lab 3/README.md

 ### What worked well about the controller and what didn't?

-The only thing is the microphone and the voice detection is fairly hard to use.
+The only thing is the microphone and the voice recognition is fairly hard to use.
 My program sometimes cannot that accurately catch what i was saying and display them directly.
+In general, I feel like speech-to-text is harder than text-to-speech.

 ### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?